 * Money managers add to U.S. crude position, cut Brent

-The Organization of the Petroleum Exporting Countries (OPEC), together with a group of non-OPEC producers led by Russia, has been restraining output since the start of this year in a bid to lower global inventories and support prices.
+The Organization of the Petroleum Exporting Countries, together with a group of non-OPEC producers led by Russia, has been restraining output since the start of this year to try to lower global inventories and support prices.

-The deal to curb output is due to expire in March 2018, and OPEC meets on Nov.
-30 to discuss the outlook for the policy.
-The expectation is for the agreement to be extended to cover the whole of next year.
+The deal is due to expire in March 2018, and OPEC meets on Nov.
+30 to discuss the policy.
+The expectation is for the group to extend the cut agreement to cover the whole of next year.

-OPEC last week forecast demand for its own crude to rise by 460,000 bpd to 33.42 million bpd next year, in contrast with a forecast from the International Energy Agency for a drop of 320,000 bpd to 32.38 million bpd.
+OPEC last week forecast demand for its own crude would rise by 460,000 barrels per day (bpd) to 33.42 million bpd next year, in contrast with a forecast from the International Energy Agency (IEA) for a drop of 320,000 bpd to 32.38 million bpd.

 The dollar's move higher overnight hit commodities, including oil.
 The U.S. currency strengthened against the euro after news that Germany has been unable to form a coalition government, adding to political uncertainty in the European Union.
 The dollar gained 0.4 percent against the euro.